 Definition of a Kilometer

 A kilometer is a unit of length in the metric system, equal to 1,000 meters.
-The metric system, developed in France in the late 18th century, was designed to be a decimal system based on powers of ten, making conversions straightforward.
+Which means the metric system, developed in France in the late 18th century, was designed to be a decimal system based on powers of ten, making conversions straightforward.
 The meter, the base unit of length, was originally defined as one ten-millionth of the distance from the equator to the North Pole along a meridian.

 Kilometers are widely used around the world for measuring geographical distances, road lengths, and in scientific contexts.
 Because of its straightforward relationship to other metric units, the kilometer simplifies calculations and is the standard unit for distance in most countries.